skip to content

 If you haven’t registered yet for Everlaw Summit ’23 (Oct.
 10-12) in San Francisco, here’s a good reason why you should: you’ll get an inspiring, in-depth look into how professionals around the world are using Everlaw to accomplish seemingly impossible tasks.
 Like Rachel Taketa’s keynote presentation at Summit ‘22, showing how archivists are using publically available litigation data to understand some of the biggest crises facing our society today.
 It’s entitled “Seeking Truth and Healing in our Nation's Deadly Opioid Crisis.”

 During this 45-minute fireside chat, Everlaw’s Chief Legal Officer Shana Simmons spoke with Rachel, Processing and Reference Archivist at the University of California San Francisco’s Industry Documents Library.
 Shana and Rachel dove deep into the important work UCSF is doing by making millions of documents related to landmark opioid litigation available to the public.
-This two-part blog is an edited version of Shana and Rachel’s conversation, an example of the work being done through our Everlaw for Good program.
+This is an edited version of Shana and Rachel’s conversation, an example of the work being done through our Everlaw for Good program.

 Shana Simmons: Before we begin, I'm going to set the stage by reading some staggering facts.